pmean/build-website/text/05/CriticalThinking.md

 cancer were associated with a genetic predisposition to addictability, then these cancer genes would operate the same way in countries where cigarettes were easily available as in countries where cigarettes were hard to come by.
-That\'s not really the case, though.
+That's not really the case, though.
 In China, cigarettes came into widespread use much later than in Europe and America.
 The late surge in lung cancer cases in China that followed the wide distribution of cigarettes contradicts the hypothesis that it is